 A semi dedicated server, also known as a virtual dedicated server (VDS), is a shared slice of a dedicated server.

-The most common name for a semi dedicated server is a virtual private server (VPS).
+The most common name for a semi dedicated server is a virtual private server.
 The semi dedicated server is where a dedicated server is shared among multiple users.
 The most common way this is accomplished is through virtualization software, like a hypervisor.
-Get the facts from the KnownHost blog for a full explanation of KVM and virtualization.
+Learn more from KnownHost at KVM Cloud Servers.

 What is a Fully Managed Semi Dedicated Server?

 A semi dedicated server can be unmanaged or managed.
 An unmanaged server is typically self-serve, DIY, or lower service, lower cost option.
 Adding full management to a server means that you get a greater level of service, usually at a higher cost (though that can vary from a little to a lot, depending on the company).
 Read more about the what it means to have a managed server.

 What is the Difference between a Semi Dedicated Server and a Virtual Private Server?

 There is no difference between a semi dedicated server and a virtual private server.

 What is the Difference between a Semi Dedicated Server and a Virtual Dedicated Server?